-- 17. You must, within 28 days of receiving any gift, hospitality material benefit or advantage above a value specified in a resolution of your authority, provide written notification to your authority's monitoring officer of the existence and nature of that gift, hospitality material benefit or advantage. - 18.
-The Authority has determined that for the purposes of paragraph 17 the amount shall be £10.00 until further determination.
+17. You must, within 28 days of receiving any gift, hospitality material benefit or advantage above a value specified in a resolution of your authority, provide written notification to your authority's monitoring officer, of the existence and nature of that gift, hospitality material benefit or advantage. or in relation to a community council, your authority's proper officer

+18. The Authority has determined that for the purposes of paragraph 17 the amount shall be £10.00 until further determination.